 Again, you might have a business need for creating reports based on country of residence, but if most of your data resembles the examples shown above, well ….

-We should probably mention that, when adding attributes to CI, the dimension name in the Explore will be the attribute name.
+We should also mention that, when adding attributes to CI, the dimension name in the Explore will be the attribute name.
 For example, if you add the email and gender attributes to the user Explore, your Explore will end up looking like this:

-Indicates whether or not the attribute contains personally-identifiable information (PII).
+Indicates whether the attribute contains personally-identifiable information (PII).
 This is important, because Customer Insights can be used to limit exposure to PII: you can specify which users can actually view personally-identifiable information and which ones can’t.
 However, that sort of obfuscation can only take place if you specify which fields contain personally-identifiable and which ones don’t.
 For example, the screenshot below shows two fields – email and familyName–tagged as containing PII:

 And what happens if an attribute is tagged as containing personally identifiable information?
 For the answer to that question, see if_pii_hash below.